ESGF/sproket/README.md

 ###  Files Collection

-Note that this search will be applied to the files collection, but don’t worry, it contains the same attributes as the datasets collection.
-To access a specific data set the user will need to specify a dataset_id rather than simply id.
+Note that this search will be applied to the ESGF files collection.
+Each file record in this collection has a set of fields that indicate the data that the file itself holds.
+What these fields are and what they mean may differ from project to project in ESGF.
+For example, some projects may put more than one variable in a single file, while others may restrict files to a single variable.
+Some projects may call the field `variable` and others may call it `variable_id`.
+The `-field.keys` is meant to help with this.
+It can be helpful to specify simply the `project` field in the search configuration then use `-field.keys` to find valid fields to use for that project.